Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Approach

-To incorporate the start position and the destination location into the graph, we need to add the appropriate vertices and edges.
-For the robot's starting position \( P_{\text{robot}} \), we add edges between \( P_{\text{robot}} \) and all passages in the start area (\( V_{\text{start}} \)).
-Similarly, for the final destination, we include the centroid of the destination area and create edges connecting it to all passages within the destination area (\( V_{\text{destination}} \)).
+To incorporate arbitrary start and goal coordinates into the graph, we need to add the appropriate vertices and edges.
+For the robot's starting position \( P_{\text{robot}} \), we add edges between \( P_{\text{robot}} \) and all passages in the start area (\( A_{\text{start}} \)).
+Similarly, for the final destination, we include the centroid of the destination area and create edges connecting it to all passages within the destination area (\( A_{\text{goal}} \)).
 Let \( v_s \) represent the robot's starting position \( P_{\text{robot}} \), and \( v_d \) represent the centroid of the destination area.

 The updated set of vertices \( V' \) and edges \( E'' \) can be expressed as:

 The final graph incorporating the start position and the destination centroid for this specific navigation task is: